 Keynote speakers

-- Dr Erica Lehrer, Professor in the History Department at Concordia University, Montreal.
-A socio-cultural anthropologist and curator, she currently directs the international team project, Thinking Through the Museum: A Partnership Approach to Curating Difficult Knowledge in Public (2021-2028).
+- Dr Erica Lehrer, is a sociocultural anthropologist and curator, presently Professor in the History Department at Concordia, Montreal.
+She is also Founding Director of the university's Curating and Public Scholarship Lab (CaPSL).Her Research areas are Memory/Heritage/Museums, Jewish-Polish Heritage, Decolonial Museology in East Central Europe.
+She is also the principal investigator for the international team project, Thinking Through the Museum: A Partnership Approach to Curating Difficult Knowledge in Public.

 Panel discussion: Ethical challenges in Curating the Holocaust